fabiosvaz/labs/k8s/README.md

 # Overview

-This folder contains labs related to k8s.
-The idea behind those labs is exercise the k8s setup as well as its administration and usage.
+This folder contains hands-on related to k8s.
+The purpose of it is to exercise the k8s setup as well as its administration and usage.

 # Scope